 You used to tape record songs off the radio by holding your portable tape player up to the speaker.
-The trick was to have one finger on record and one on play and try to press them at the exact moment the DJ would stop talking and shut off before the commercials cut in.
+The trick here was to have one finger on record and one on play and try to press them at the exact moment the DJ would stop talking and then shut off again before the commercials cut in.
 This was a real art my friends.
 Here’s a picture of my cousin Sherry with hers on Christmas morning.
 Sherry was the coolest, you can tell by the way I’m admiring her from the far left.

 You thought Olivia Newton John’s song ‘Physical’ was about aerobics.
 It’s not about aerobics?
 What?

 You wore friendship pins on your tennis shoes, or shoelaces with heart or rainbow designs.
 Yup.
-On the white leather running shoes.
+On my white leather running shoes.
 With my Pentimento or Jordache jeans.

 You glopped your lips in Strawberry Roll-on lip-gloss till it dripped off.
-(Kissing Potion, I believe it was called) Thinking back on it, this was probably the beginning of my addiction to lip products.
-Lip balm, lipstick, lip gloss, it’s the one thing I can’t go without.
+(Kissing Potion, I believe it was called) Upon reflection, this was probably the beginning of my addiction to lip products.
+Lip balm, lipstick, lip gloss, it’s the one thing I can’t go live without.